Severe Herx Reactions: When Symptoms Escalate Quickly

 How Severe Can a Herx Reaction Be?

-Many patients experience manageable symptom increases, while others may have more intense reactions requiring closer monitoring.
+Many patients experience manageable symptom increases, while others may develop more intense reactions requiring closer monitoring.

 The presence—or absence—of a Herx reaction does not reliably indicate treatment effectiveness.